thangqd/dss/README.md

 # Water Management Decision Support System for the Mekong Delta

-- DSS 1, 2, 3 is designed to calculate water quality, water supply and water shortage risk for the Mekong Delta Centre.
+- DSS 1, 2, 3 is designed to calculate water quality, water supply, and water shortage risk for the Mekong Delta Centre.

 ## Features